TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

   caption: [
     Switching from our implementation of the shared encoder as a 3-layer MLP to a Transformer layer only corresponds to adding a
     Multi-Head Self-Attention layer before the linear layers.
 The dimensionality of the linear layers remains the same.
-    On the right, layer normalization and residual connections are omitted for simplicity.
+    On the right, layer normalization, activations, and residual connections are omitted for simplicity.
 ],
 ) <comparison_shared_mlp_transformer>